 Changes are only thing that do not change.
 It is vital for PM to manage the risks during the whole project life cycle.

-We learn the “big picture” in Project Strategy & Planning, the processes in Project Estimation & Execution, the communication in Project Leadership and Communications, the risk management in Project Control: Risk, Quality, Procurement; and practise in the Capestone.
+We learn the “big picture” in Project Strategy & Planning, the processes in Project Estimation & Execution, the communication in Project Leadership and Communications, the risk management in Project Control: Risk, Quality, Procurement; and practice in the Capestone.

 It is too long.
 I would rather to merge the first two courses into one and cut one fourth of the time; cut the third class into half and split the fourth class to two and make procurement management optional.
 It will save about 2 months of time and make the course more condensed.